13 Best Hikes in Forests and National Parks in Western US

 Going on an all-girls trip and roughing it in the backcountry is just the right amount of going outside your comfort zone.
-Since all of your travel details are covered and you will be with an expert guide you can truly enjoy the rugged beauty and red rock walls of the Grand Canyon.
+Since we cover all of your travel details and you will be with an expert guide, you can truly enjoy the rugged beauty and red rock walls of the Grand Canyon.

 Try these other outdoor adventures in Arizona:

-- Check out these 7 Grand Canyon hiking trails for an your next hiking trip
+- Check out these 7 Grand Canyon hiking trails for your next hiking trip

 - There are tons of roadside attractions to see in Arizona that are just a drive from the Grand Canyon